openenergymonitor/learn/view/sustainable-energy/energy/scenarios.md

 If the village or town has an equall share of UK land area, the land area available would be 923 hectares, which would need to cover a variety of different requirements of which biomass energy is only one of them.

-#### 2. Without electrolysis and the sebatier process
+#### 2. Without electrolysis and the sabatier process

-The sebatier process used in ZeroCarbonBritian is not yet used as part of today's anaerobic digestion plants, what if we used standard AD instead of the 1 MW electrolysis plant and sabatier reactors?
+The sabatier process used in ZeroCarbonBritian is not yet used as part of today's anaerobic digestion plants, what if we used standard AD instead of the 1 MW electrolysis plant and sabatier reactors?
 Choosing perhaps to retrofit these options on at a later date, as the technology is further advanced?

 We can modify the model to explore the implications of this option by setting the electrolysis capacity to zero and putting a tick in the box for meeting unmet demand for both liquid fuel and gas from less efficient direct biomass methods.